Movement

 2d.
 If not, in communal parking areas serving more than one dwelling.

 3. Parking spaces covered by roofed structures or car ports or within garages must be to the sides of dwellings.
-These covered parking area should have at least 2.6m headroom.
+These covered parking areas should have at least 2.6m headroom.

 4. New development must make suitable provision for electric vehicle charging points, including providing charging points for in-curtilage parking spaces, and charging points in new areas of on street or communal parking.